FREE TRAINING SESSIONS

 2) “Fartlek” means “speed play”.
 This session will help you combine harder repeats with more sustained effort running.
 Your main pace should be a relatively easy pace that would allow you to hold a conversation with someone.
 Then, every 1km, you’ll do a harder 200m repeat where you build up pace.

-Today’s gymnastics option is a handstand walk-focused follow-along session.
+Today’s gymnastics option is a handstand push-up focused follow along session.

 RECOVERY FLOW